 Outside Sales Employee

-What Types of Workers Are Never Exempt?
+Some Workers Are Never Exempt

 Disclaimer: Please note that the information contained on this page as well as elsewhere on this website is for guidance, ideas, and assistance only.
 Dawn Rosenberg McKay makes every effort to offer accurate advice and information on this site, but she is not an attorney.
 Therefore, the content published here is not to be construed as legal advice.
-Employment laws and regulations vary by location so check government resources or legal counsel when in doubt about your particular situation.
+Employment laws and regulations vary by location, so check government resources or legal counsel when in doubt about your particular situation.